shivannis/xandr-docs-public/xandr-docs/articles/monetize/partner-center-guide.md

 ---
-title: Microsoft Monetize - Partner Center Guide description : The Partner Center enables you to realize your full potential with other buyers and sellers. ms.date: 10/28/2023
+title: Microsoft Monetize - Partner Center Guide
+description: The Partner Center enables you to realize your full potential with other buyers and sellers. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Partner center guide
+# Microsoft Monetize - Partner Center guide

 The **Partner Center** enables you to realize your full potential with other buyers and sellers.
 Using the **Partner Center**, you can: